Unbiased Binning for Fairness-aware Attribute Representation: -biased Binning

 \section{$\eps$-biased Binning}

 Problem~\ref{problem} aims at finding an unbiased binning.
 This requirement, however, may be too restrictive in practice, particularly (a) when the expected values of $x$ largely vary for different groups, and (b) for non-binary groups, where only a small boundary candidates set may satisfy the overall ratios for all groups.
-One may allow a slight deviation from the unbiased binning in such settings.
+On the other hand, a small deviation from the unbiased binning may be acceptable in such settings.

 Using Definition~\ref{def:unbiased}, we measure the bias $\beta$ of a bucket $B_j$ with respect to a group $\gee_l$ as the difference in the ratio of $\gee_l$ in $B_j$ compared to its overall ratio\footnote{Alternatively, one could measure the bias using division, instead of subtraction.
 That is, for a bucket $B_j$ and group $\gee_l$,\\ $\beta^{div}_\dee(B_j,\gee_l) = 1-\big(\max(\frac{|\Gee_l\cap B_j|}{|\dee\cap B_j|}, \frac{|\Gee_l|}{n})/\min(\frac{|\Gee_l\cap B_j|}{|\dee\cap B_j|}, \frac{|\Gee_l|}{n})\big)$.
 Our algorithms are agnostic to the choice bias measure, and can use $\beta^{div}$ instead of Equation~\ref{eq:bias_bucket}.}.
 That is,